 In 1991 he married Karen, and they have three children, Louise, Rebecca and Andrew.
 Not long after they started going out, Paul told Karen that his ambition was to become a writer.
 He would now like to apologise to Karen for having taken so long to fulfil that ambition.

-He still lives in Bishopbriggs, Glasgow with his wife and three children.
-He’s not been in Quin’s pub for a long time now.
+He still lives in Bishopbriggs, Glasgow with his wife.
+Two of his children have now flown the coup but Andrew’s hanging on in there!
+Paul’s not been in Quin’s pub for a long time now.